ptr727/NxWitness/README.md

 Images are tagged using `latest` or `stable` and the specific build version number.
 `latest` images use the latest patch release version.
 `stable` images use the last stable release version.
-This allows flexibility for deployments that want to pin to specifc release channels or versions.
+This allows flexibility for deployments that want to pin to specific release channels or versions.

 Images are automatically rebuilt every Monday morning, picking up the latest base image fixes.